SmBe19/RedditBots/ChangeFlairBot/README.md

 # Change Flair Bot
-A bot to change all link flairs in a subreddit.
+A bot to change all link flairs from an old flair to a new flair in a subreddit.